 - Exclusive services of a Grand Circle Program Director

-After breakfast (included on your main Norwegian Coastal Voyage & Lapland itinerary), explore Oslo during an included walking tour with your Program Director.
+After breakfast (included on your main Norwegian Coastal Voyage & Lapland itinerary), explore Oslo during an included tour using your Oslo Pass.
 Here is a world capital with nature at its very doorstep—fields, forests, fjords, farms, mountains, and meadows are all contained within the city limits.
 But it is also a city of great architectural attractions like Karl Johans Gaten—or gate—where you can view the National Theatre and stately Royal Palace.

 The balance of the day is yours to discover more of Oslo at your own pace.
 Your included Oslo Pass gives you free entrance to more than 30 museums, free public transportation within the city center, and much more.

-With suggestions from your Program Director—and using your included Oslo Pass—spend the day absorbing Oslo's sights on your own.
+Spend the day absorbing Oslo's sights on your own using your included Oslo Pass.
 Perhaps you'll visit the newly developed Aker Brygge Festival Market Mall, a glass-and-steel assemblage of markets, cafes, and shops along the harbor.
 Oslo also has museums for virtually any interest.
 Your included Oslo Pass gives you free entrance to many of them, as well as free public transportation in the city center.
 Trace the life and work of Norway's foremost artist at the Edvard Munch Museum, whose collection includes Munch's best-known painting, The Scream.
 And at the Henie-Onstad Kunstsenter, located near the Oslofjord, you'll find a robust collection of modern art, including hundreds of paintings by Olympic figure skater Sonja Henie, whose medals and trophies are also on display.